brendajin/googleglass-phonegap-example/README.md

 googleglass-phonegap-example
 ============================

-Example Phonegap project that can be imported to Eclipse and exported as .apk file for Google Glass
+Example Phonegap project that can be imported to Eclipse and exported as .apk file for Google Glass.
+The example JavaScript includes touchpad events, which are [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent)s with the Phonegap API.
+In addition, the example also shows how you can use the Phonegap API to access accelerometer data.

 ##Prerequisites
 1. Make sure [Glass Debugging](https://developers.google.com/glass/gdk) is turned on